brilliancebitcoin/nostrgram/README.md

 * [ ] let users add a pubkey to their dms similar to how they can add channels
 * [ ] add support for nos2x's relay list
 * [ ] fix bug where unread messages get marked as read upon refresh due to being in the message cache
 * [ ] bring back the minmax button on the pip frame for mobile users.
-When clicked, the video should fully vanish, leaving only the buttons for moving it, x-ing out, and making it visible again
+When clicked once, the video should anchor to the top.
+Twice and it should anchor to the bottom.
+Three times and it should vanish, leaving only the buttons floating there.
+Four times and it should get "big" again (I put that in quotes because it should still have a maximum width of 190 pixels).